Hills cloud

-In astronomy, the Hills cloud (also called the inner Oort cloud and inner cloud) is a vast theoretical circumstellar disc, interior to the Oort cloud, whose outer border would be located at around 20,000 to 30,000 astronomical units (AU) from the Sun, and whose inner border, less well defined, is hypothetically located at 250-1500 AU, well beyond planetary and Kuiper Belt object orbits—but distances might be much greater.
-If it exists, the Hills cloud contains roughly 5 times as many comets as the Oort cloud.
+In astronomy, the Hills cloud (also called the inner Oort cloud and inner cloud) is a theoretical vast circumstellar disc, interior to the Oort cloud, whose outer border would be located at around 20,000 to 30,000 astronomical units (AU) from the Sun, and whose inner border, less well defined, is hypothetically located at 250-1500 AU, well beyond planetary and Kuiper Belt object orbits—but distances might be much greater.
+If it exists, the Hills cloud likely contains roughly 5 times as many comets as the Oort cloud.

 Overview

 The need for the Hills cloud hypothesis is intimately connected with the dynamics of the Oort cloud: Oort cloud comets are continually perturbed in their environment.
-A non-negligible fraction leave the Solar System, or tumble into the inner system where they evaporate, or fall into the Sun or gas giants.
+A non-negligible fraction leaves the Solar System, or tumbles into the inner system where they evaporate, fall into the Sun, or collide with or are ejected by the giant planets.
 Hence, the Oort cloud should have been depleted long ago, but it is still well supplied with comets.

 The Hills cloud hypothesis addresses the persistence of the Oort cloud by postulating a densely populated, inner-Oort region—the "Hills cloud".
 Objects ejected from the Hills cloud are likely to end up in the classical Oort cloud region, maintaining the Oort cloud.
 It is likely that the Hills cloud has the largest concentration of comets in the whole Solar System.

 The existence of the Hills cloud is plausible, since many bodies have been found there already.
 It should be denser than the Oort cloud.
 Gravitational interaction with the closest stars and tidal effects from the galaxy have given circular orbits to the comets in the Oort cloud, which may not be the case for the comets in the Hills cloud.
 The Hills cloud's total mass is unknown; some scientists think it would be many times more massive than the outer Oort cloud.

 History

 Original Oort cloud model

 Between 1932 and 1981, astronomers believed that the Oort cloud proposed by Ernst Öpik and Jan Oort, and the Kuiper belt were the only reserves of comets in the Solar System.

 In 1932, Estonian astronomer Ernst Öpik hypothesized that comets were rooted in a cloud orbiting the outer boundary of the Solar System.
 In 1950, this idea was revived independently by Dutch astronomer Jan Oort to explain an apparent contradiction: Comets are destroyed after several passes through the inner Solar System, so if any had existed for several billion years (since the beginning of the Solar System), no more could be observed now.

 Oort selected 46 comets for his study that were best observed between 1850 and 1952.
 The distribution of the reciprocal of the semi-major axes showed a maximum frequency which suggested the existence of a reservoir of comets between 40000 and 150000 AU away.
-This reservoir, located at the limits of the Sun's sphere of influence (astrodynamics), would be subject to stellar disturbances, likely to expel cloud comets outwards or impel them inwards.
+This reservoir, located at the limits of the Sun's sphere of influence, would be subject to stellar disturbances, likely to expel cloud comets outwards or impel them inwards.